 The Net Promoter Score (NPS) measures the extent to which your customers would recommend your business to their environment.
 Nowadays the NPS is the standard for measuring and improving customer loyalty.
 Starred have this integrated into the tool so you can calculate your company's score.
 If you're not familiar with the NPS, no problem.
 Below is a brief explanation of the NPS method.

 Fred Reichheld developed the NPS methodology, which is based on asking one single question to customers as a predictor for further purchases and recommendations.
-The question is: "How likely, on a scale of 0 to 10, will recommend us to a friend or colleague?"
+The question is: "How likely is it, on a scale of 0 to 10, that you would recommend us to a friend or colleague?"

-The Net Promoter Score is based on the theorie that every business can divide their customers into three categories:
+The Net Promoter Score is based on the theory that every business can divide their customers into three categories:

 - Promoters (9 & 10)

 - Detractors (0/6)